-Rine Kasckow, Preservation Programs Assistant, is a recent graduate of the University of Wyoming where she majored in History with minors in African American and Diaspora Studies.
+Rin Kasckow graduated from the University of Wyoming where she majored in History with minors in African American and Diaspora Studies.
 She moved to Laramie in 2013 from Kansas.
 Rine is passionate about all things history and shows this in her work through volunteering within the community.
 She has volunteered with the Alliance for Historic Wyoming since 2015, and developed the Alliance's Diversity Initiative during a 2016 internship.
-She is now the lead researcher for the initiative, which works to highlight the places and spaces linked to minority history in Wyoming.
-Her most recent project for the Alliance for Historic Wyoming is researching places and spaces of Cheyenne's African American Community focusing on cultural landscapes and preservation.
+She is currently working on a Master of Design for Historic Preservation at Boston Architectural College.
+She believes that historic preservation is not only about preserving the history of Wyoming but also a tool to help Wyoming communities to grow and develop.

 Julia Stuble, President, has a Master's degree in American Studies from the University of Wyoming and specializes in open space issues.
 Julia volunteered with AHW's Historic Lands Initiative (HLI) Task Force before joining our board in October 2013.
 In April 2014, she took over the chairmanship of the HLI and became board president in 2016.
 Julia works for the Wyoming Outdoor Council in Lander.